Core Content: Workloads & Expectations

 target_cooldown | Duration | Required | Minimum time before restarting same node again |

-include_validators | bool | Required | Whether to restart validators |
+include_nodes | bool | Required | Whether to restart nodes |

 Usage